 Artistic and Managing Director

 Pianist Ned Kirk possesses a deep commitment to sharing music with diverse audiences around the globe.
-His performance and teaching schedule regularly takes him from the concert halls of China, to recital series around the United States, and from schools in Kenya, to performance spaces in Winona, Minnesota, where Kirk is serving in his ninth season as Artistic and Managing Director of the Minnesota Beethoven Festival.
+His performance and teaching schedule regularly takes him from the concert halls of China, to recital series around the United States, and from schools in Kenya, to performance spaces in Winona, Minnesota, where Kirk is serving in his tenth season as Artistic and Managing Director of the Minnesota Beethoven Festival.

 Kirk derives equal enjoyment from solo, concerto, and chamber music activities, and has collaborated with numerous outstanding musicians, many of whom serve as conductors and principals in major orchestras around the world – saxophonist Branford Marsalis, recorder player Michala Petri, conductor Michael Christie, pianist Kevin Kenner, violinist Qian Zhou, cellist Li-Wei Qin, violist Lionel Tan, hornist Charles Kavalowski, bassoonist Glenn Einschlag, oboist Olav Van Hezewijk, violist Ron Ephrat, trumpeter Jeffrey Work, clarinetist David Jones, flutist Lisa-Maree Amos, cellist Daniel Rothmuller, violist Donald McInnes, and the Shanghai Quartet.